-In considering Millgate’s application to discharge the restrictive covenant, the court considered a number of factors.
-However, the decision was largely based on one issue, that is, whether the discharge would be in the public interest.
+The decision at the Upper Tribunal was largely based on one issue, that is, whether the discharge would be in the public interest.

-However, the decisive factor here was the public interest.
-The judge concluded that the empty houses represented “an unconscionable waste of resources” and he could not allow this housing to stand by empty while families were waiting for them.
+Whilst the judge criticised Millgate for making the application after the building work had commenced the judge considered the decisive factor here was the public interest, concluding that the empty houses represented “an unconscionable waste of resources”.
 Consequently, the judge discharged the restrictive covenant.